Note: Updated Jan. 5, 2021

 Part of the reason why YouTube is so appealing is because there’s really something there for everyone.

 For advertising eCommerce & SaaS, YouTube can be a very effective advertising platform.
+It’s also an essential part of brand management since a large portion of your prospects will be looking to YouTube to learn more about you.

 Here are a few of the software tools that I use: